needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 }
 ```

-The `RpcSystem` automatically finds all of the requests, sends them, and then deletes the send request.
-On the remote side they show up as entities with the same `IRpcCommand` and a `ReceiveRpcCommandRequestComponent`, which you can use to identify which connection the request was received from.
+The [`RpcSystem`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.RpcSystem.html) automatically finds all of the requests, sends them, and then deletes the send request.
+On the remote side they show up as entities with the same `IRpcCommand` and a [`ReceiveRpcCommandRequestComponent`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.ReceiveRpcCommandRequestComponent.html), which you can use to identify which connection the request was received from.

 ## Creating an RPC without generating code

-The code generation for RPCs is optional.
-If you don't want to use it you need to create a component and a serializer.
+Code generation for RPCs is optional.
+If you don't want to use it, you need to create a component and a serializer.
 These can be the same struct or two different ones.
-To create a single struct which is both the component and the serializer you would need to add:
+To create a single struct which is both the component and the serializer you need to add:

 ```c#
 [BurstCompile]